martintajur/node-mysql-activerecord/README.md

 Node-QueryBuilder is an ambitious attempt to create a kind of "universal translator" which provides programmers a consistent API to connect to and query *any* database (traditional and NoSQL) supported by the module.
 The module is highly extensible and, in theory, can suppport any database provided that the driver has been written for it.

 The API of this module very closely mimics Codeigniter's Active Record (now called "Query Builder") library and much of the code has been directly translated from the PHP libraries in Codeigniter to JavaScript.
-A lot of credit needs to go to he folks over at EllisLab (https://ellislab.com/codeigniter) and all the contributors to the Codeigniter project (of which I am one): https://github.com/EllisLab/CodeIgniter/
+A lot of credit needs to go to the folks over at EllisLab (https://ellislab.com/codeigniter) and all the contributors to the Codeigniter project (of which I am one): https://github.com/EllisLab/CodeIgniter/

 The primary benefits of this module (currently) are: